DEAL OR NO DEAL · 2024

 The Hook

-It was one of Playtech's highest-profile licensed products — deployed across Tier-1 consumer brands.
-One design.
+A high-profile licensed product.
 Hundreds of thousands of active accounts.
-And a UI that hadn't been touched since the early 2010s.
+A UI that hadn't been touched since the early 2010s.

-As Playtech moved into its Next Gen era, this was the product operators pointed to first.
-The brief: fix what was silently failing players without breaking what they already knew.
+As the platform moved into its next generation, this was the product the leadership team prioritised first.
+The brief: fix what was silently failing users without breaking what they already knew.

 A 15% bounce rate.
-A dead-end post-game loop.
-A core interaction model that had no moment of consequence.
+A dead-end post-session loop.
+A core interaction model with no moment of consequence.
 This is how we rebuilt trust in 8 weeks.

 Who We Were Designing For